 Let me know the topics that you would like me to write about.

-I woke up with a Wordsworth poem in mind which I learned by heart years ago and speaks to me still:
+I woke up with a Wordsworth poem in mind in the first lockdown which I learned by heart years ago and speaks to me still:

 Nuns fret not at their convent’s narrow room;